- Co-op Membership Benefits and Savings

 If you've answered "YES" to any of these questions, an energy audit from the Energy Co-op of Vermont is a great place to look for answers.
 We offer low-cost audits and our in-house weatherization team can complete improvements that are right for you at a reasonable price.

-There is no cost and no obligation to get the Co-op's free energy audit evaluation.
 Just call our efficiency expert, Paul Fleckenstein today at 802-860-4090.
 Paul will ask some simple questions about your home's square footage, age, layout and heating system to determine if your home would benefit from an audit.

 Here's some advice on what to expect at a home energy assessment from the Department of Energy.